jodersky/scala-argparse/book/src/annotation.md

 {{#include ../../examples/annotation-types/src/shell.txt}}
 ```

-### Additional Parameter Information
+### Additional Parameter Settings

 The generated command line parameters can further be customized by annotating
-Scala parameters with the [`@arg()`](javadoc/api/argparse/arg.html) annotation.
+Scala parameters with certain annotations:

-This annotation allows defining settings which cannot be derived from types or
+- [`@alias()`](javadoc/api/argparse/alias.html): set other names as which the
+  parameter will be available.
+This is particularly useful for defining
-doc comments (for example short-form names for frequently used parameteres).
-It
+  single-letter short names for frequently used parameters.

-also allows overriding some defaults.
+- [`@env()`](javadoc/api/argparse/env.html): set the name of an environment
+  variable which will be used to lookup the parameter if it is not found on the
+  command line.

+- [`@name()`](javadoc/api/argparse/name.html): override the name derived from
+  the parameter name.
+This can be used as an escape hatch for changing
+  positional to named arguments and vice versa.

 E.g.